1

 • The pharmacist's NPI is the rendering provider.

-• A product code, as well as an administration code, must always be included in any claims for vaccination.
+• A product code must always be included in any claims for vaccination.

 Pharmacists must follow the Board of Pharmacy Rules outlined in 3CCR 719-1, 19.00.00.